nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     cancelo 1

+[INSERT IMAGE HERE]

 Looking at the order status, it is now reflected as 'Cancelled'.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Once an order is cancelled, the action is irrevertible and the order can no longer revert nor advance! <br />
+Once an order is cancelled, the action is irreversible, and the order can no longer revert nor advance! <br />
 </div>

+### Rewarding your customers

+This tutorial will teach you the rewards system in LoyaltyLift and how you can apply it to boost your business' customer loyalty.

+    SECTION TODO

+### Extra remarks

+While these tutorials covers a simplified situation of adding a customer and order, you may find yourself in need of more complex control/tasks, and LoyaltyLift is ready for it!

+Here are some recommended features to explore after this tutorial.

+* Editing a customer or order's information with [`editc`](#editing-a-customer--editc) or [`edito`](#editing-an-order--edito)
+* Assigning a customer as an individual or enterprise with [`addc`](#adding-a-customer--addc) or [`editc`](#editing-a-customer--editc)
+* Set or adding rewards points for the customer with [`setpoints`](#setting-reward-points-for-a-customer--setpoints) or [`addpoints`](#adding-points-for-a-customer--removing-points-from-a-customer--addpoints)

 --------------------------------------------------------------------------------------------------------------------